wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Because the WHIP client needs to know the entity-tag associated with the ICE session in order to send a PATCH request containing new ICE candidates, it MUST wait and buffer any gathered candidates until it receives the HTTP response with the new entity-tag value to either the initial POST request or the last PATCH request performing an ICE restart.
 In order to lower the HTTP traffic and processing time required, the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates once it receives the new entity-tag value.

-WHIP clients generating the HTTP PATCH body with the SDP fragment and its subsequent processing by WHIP sessions MUST follow to the guidelines defined in {{!RFC8840}} section 4.4 with the following considerations:
+WHIP clients generating the HTTP PATCH body with the SDP fragment and its subsequent processing by WHIP sessions MUST follow to the guidelines defined in {{Section 4.4 of !RFC8840}} with the following considerations:

  - As per {{!RFC8829}}, only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policiy is being used, the SDP fragment will contain only the fist m-line of the bundle group.
  - The WHIP client MAY exclude ICE candidates from the HTTP PATCH body if they have already been confirmed by the WHIP session with a successful HTTP response to a previous HTTP PATCH request.

-If the WHIP session is using entity-tags for identifying the ICE sessions in explained in Section 4.1.1, a WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} Section 13.1.1.
+If the WHIP session is using entity-tags for identifying the ICE sessions in explained in {{http-patch-usage}}, a WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{Section 13.1.1 of !RFC9110}}.
-When the PATCH request is received by the WHIP session, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} Section 13.1.1 and return a "412 Precondition Failed" response if they do not match.
-If the HTTP PATCH request does not contain an "If-Match" header the WHIP session MUST return an "428 Precondition Required" response as per {{!RFC6585}} Section 3.
+When the PATCH request is received by the WHIP session, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{Section 13.1.1 of !RFC9110}} and return a "412 Precondition Failed" response if they do not match.
+If the HTTP PATCH request does not contain an "If-Match" header the WHIP session MUST return an "428 Precondition Required" response as per {{Section 3 of !RFC6585}}.

 When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body and MUST NOT include an ETag header in the response.
 If the WHIP session does not support a candidate transport or is not able to resolve the connection address, it MUST silently discard the candidate and continue processing the rest of the request normally.